Gaois research projects team

-Jeaic Mag Fhinn (Editorial research assistant) has an undergraduate degree in Irish Language & Literature and in Mathematics from the University of Notre Dame and an M.A. in Modern Irish from NUI Galway.
+Jeaic Mag Fhinn (Research assistant) has an undergraduate degree in Irish Language & Literature and in Mathematics from the University of Notre Dame and an M.A. in Modern Irish from NUI Galway.
 His M.A. thesis was on hero tales collected in the Schools' Collection and gender.